TomBugnon/deNEST/README.md

 deNEST allows the user to concisely specify large-scale networks and simulations in hierarchically-organized declarative parameter files.

-From these parameter files, a network is instantiated in NEST (neurons & their projections), and a simulation is run in sequential steps ("sessions"), during which the network parameters can be modified and the network can be stimulated, recorded, etc.
+From these parameter files, a network is instantiated in NEST (layers of neurons and stimulation devices, their connections, and recorder devices), and a simulation is run in sequential steps ("sessions"), during which the network parameters can be modified and the network can be stimulated, recorded, etc.

 Some advantages of the declarative approach:
 - Parameters and code are separated